 A reference to the diagram will now show all these facts beautifully illustrated: 1.
 The upper line of the diagram represents the whole period of 2300 days.
 The 70 weeks, or 490 years, are shown cut off, leaving a remainder of 1810 years.
-2. The 70 weeks, shown cut off in the first line, are shown on an enlarged scale in the second line, illustrating the division of that period as mentioned in the prophecy, into seven weeks, three-score and two (sixtytwo) weeks, and one week: the first division of seven weeks, or 49 years, covering the period of the rebuilding of Jerusalem, the 62 weeks reaching to the Messiah the Prince, and the one week showing the time during which he should confirm the covenant, the first half by his own personal ministry, and the last half of that period "by them that heard him."
+2. The 70 weeks, shown cut off in the first line, are shown on an enlarged scale in the second line, illustrating the division of that period as mentioned in the prophecy, into seven weeks, three-score and two (sixty-two) weeks, and one week: the first division of seven weeks, or 49 years, covering the period of the rebuilding of Jerusalem, the 62 weeks reaching to the Messiah the Prince, and the one week showing the time during which he should confirm the covenant, the first half by his own personal ministry, and the last half of that period "by them that heard him."
 Heb.
 2:3.
-3. The one week shown cut off at the end of the second line of the diagram, is again represented on a larger scale in the third line, showing its commencement, division, and termination.
-It commenced with the ministry three and a half years, to the midst, or middle, of the week, where by the cross he caused the sacrifice and oblation to cease, as represented.
-The remaining three and a half years extend to A.D.
-34, where the 70 weeks, or first 490 years of the 2300, expire, as already shown.
+3. The one week shown cut off at the end of the second line of the diagram is again represented on a larger scale in the third line, showing its commencement, division, and termination.
+It commenced with the ministry three and a half years, to the midst, or middle, of the week, when by the cross He caused the sacrifice and oblation to cease, as represented.
+The remaining three and a half years extend to A.D.34, where the 70 weeks, or first 490 years of the 2300, expire, as already shown.
 For a full application of this argument, and the event to mark the termination of these days, see pamphlet on the sanctuary and 2300 days.

-The SANCTUARY
+THE SANCTUARY

 The beautiful illustration of Sanctuary, seen in the lower central portion of the Chart, is, as the reader will at once understand, a floor view; though the furniture is represented in perspective.
 At the left as we pass the entrance or door, stands the golden candlestick with its seven lamps.
-Opposite that on the other side of the building stands the table of shewbread.
+Opposite that on the other side of the building stands the table of shew bread.
 Further on in the center of the Holy Place, we see the golden alter of incense.
 Beyond that the second veil divides the Holy from the Most Holy Place.
-Passing in through this veil, we behold as the furniture of the second apartment the ark of God's testament, so called because in it were deposited the tables of stone, on which were written the ten commandments.
-The cover of the ark was called the mercy seat.
-On either end of the mercy seat were two small cherubim of beaten work of solid gold.
+Passing in through this veil we behold as the furniture of the second apartment the ark of God's testament, so called because in it were deposited the tables of stone, on which were written the ten commandments.
+The cover of the ark was called the mercy-seat.
+On either end of the mercy-seat were two small cherubim of beaten work of solid gold.
 And when the Sanctuary was incorporated into the temple of Solomon, large cherubim, overlaid with pure gold, were placed on each side of the ark, as shown in the illustration.
-A full description of the Sanctuary and its instruments, is found in Exodus chapters 25-31.
-We present here only a brief synopsis of the arguments and scriptures which show what constitutes the Sanctuary, and the important place it occupies in the great plan of redemption.